Paducah Artist-in-Residence Program

 Residents are paid a monthly stipend of $500 dependent upon the length of their stay.
 The cost of rent and utilities are covered entirely by the program.
 Transportation, materials, food, and additional expenses are the responsibility of the artist.

-The studio space and living quarters are to be announced.
+The studio space and living quarters are determined by the needs of the artists.
 No smoking or pets are allowed within the facilities.

 Please direct inquiries to: